Kaweah Oaks Preserve

 our native plant nursery

-Kaweah Oaks Preserve (KOP) is open to the public year round.
+Kaweah Oaks Preserve (KOP) is open to the public year round, sunrise to sunset.
 The Sycamore Trail has a digital trail along its path with QR codes (flat black squares on grape posts) that can be read by a smart phone.
 This gives visitors added information about the plants and the animals that live here.

 Dogs are welcome on a leash and owners must pick up and take away waste.